Hank-Billson/Hank-Billson.github.io/index.md

 **Age 9**

 At age 9 I received my first offical chess rating of 600 and I started playing for my school at chess tournaments.

+**Age 10**

+At age 10 my rating jumped to 1000 this is when I began to improve at a rapid pace.
+This is around the first time I attended the state finals.